nrobinson2000/sparkbot/PCB/README.md

 #PCB
 ######This directory contains all of the Fritzing PCB files, concept designs, and PDF images of all the SparkBot PCBs.

-* SparkBot_PCB_Main: This is the Main Spark Photon shield PCB.
+* Main/ - This is the Main Spark Photon shield PCB.
-* SparkBot_PCB_Others: These are the other PCBs used for SparkBot.
+* Others/ - These are the other PCBs used for SparkBot.
 They include the 2 Button + RGB PCBs for the hands, the RGB PCB for the head, and the Photoresistor PCB.
+* Backpacks/ - **NEW UPDATE!** This folder contains the designs for SparkBot Backpacks, which plug in directly to the back of the robot, and are great expansion boards.
 * PCB Sketch.pdf: This was the original design idea for the SparkBot shield.

 #PCB Pinout